woodfin8/Draft_Machine/README.md

 #### Label Choices
 Our intial aim was to rank players in 4 categories: "Star", "Above-average", "Below-average" and "Bust".
 However, the machine learning results were disappointing with 4 labels, giving us testing accuracy scores in the mid 30%'s.
 We decided to limit the labels to 2 outcomes: "Player" and "Bust" as drafting a first round "Bust" is something all NBA teams want to avoid.

-#### Random Forest
+#### Random Forest (Chosen model)
 The random forest model was trained using NBA player's college data.
-Players were classified as either "Bust" or "Player" The model was initially tested using all of the available features from the data.
 After testing and training the data in the model, random forest feature importance was used to determine the hierarchy of the features.
 This list helped us narrow our list of features to the 6 features that we used to train and test all of our models.
 Random forest was used again, limiting the features to the top 6.
 The random forest score was about 65%.
 The grid search was run multiple times, trying various n-estimators (the number of trees for the model) ranging from 50-300, using 200 as the final n-estimator.
 The result was a grid best score around 75%.
 The "Bust" class accuracy score ranged between 17-22%, and the "Player" class accuraccy score ranged between 74-77%.
 This model was run on the '2020_prospects.csv" to predice this year's draft outcome.
 The result was 7 out of 51 players, or 13.7%, were classified as “Bust”.
 In our NBA historical files, 28% of the players were classified as “Bust”.

 #### Artificial Neural Network
 Keras Sequential was the Artificial Neural Network model tested on the NBA player’s college data and 2020 Draft Prospects.
-Using the same six features recommended by the Random Forest model, players were categorized with the ‘player’ (good, worth drafting) and ‘bust’ (bad, not worth drafting) labels.
+Using the same six features recommended by the Random Forest model, players were categorized.
 With only a simple train/test split, model accuracy on testing sets was disappointing - hovering between the 50-70 percentage with huge variance.
 Using K-Fold Cross Validation (K-5), final model accuracy on test data jumped to around 85%.
 Unfortunately, model predictions on the 2020 Draft Prospects proved that the model is bugged when predicting – the ANN thought that there were no ‘busts’.
 This does not square with our conventionial knowledge that the 2020 Draft seems relatively weak compared to previous years, and that the average number of ‘busts’ for the previous years hovers around 30% of the draft.
-The Random Forest Classification model was our chosen model because it had the highest Train/Test predictions.
+Thus, the Random Forest Classification model was our chosen model because it had much better reliablity in this situation.

 #### K-Nearest Neighbor
 The K Nearest Neighbor Classifier model was used to analyze College basketball players and their suitability for being drafted to the NCAA.
-The model was selected so as to determine which players were categorized as a ‘Bust’ and would therefore not be fit to be drafted to the NCAA.
 A number of variables were combined to validate the accuracy of the model and to come up with a finding that was workable.
 Some of the variables used included 'win_shares_per_40_minutes', 'field_goal_percentage', 'free_throw_attempt_rate', 'total_rebounds_per_40' as well as 'assists', 'blocks', 'turnovers', 'steals_per_40'.
 In most of the combinations the highest value of K in the Train and Test output was ‘11’.
-Test accuracy scores averaged in the mid 60%'s.
+Test accuracy scores averaged in the mid 60%'s, thus we deferred to the Random Forest Model.

 #### SVM
-We used SVM (Support-Vector-Machine) model to analyze NCAA data to predict 2020 NBA draft using 6 features with “rbf” as value for kernel parameter.
+Support-Vector-Machine (SVM) model was used to analyze NCAA data to predict 2020 NBA draft using 6 features with “rbf” as value for kernel parameter.
 X variable contains attributes such as field_goal_percentage, win_shares_per_40_minutes, true_shooting_percentage, free_throw_attempt_rate, three_point_percentage, height while y variable was class.
 Once the data was divided into attributes and Label the final preprocessing step is to train & test sets.
-Result for the test was about 0.658, similar to the KNN model.
+Result for the tests hovered around 65%, similar to the KNN model.

 #### Heatmap Feature Analysis
 We used heatmap correlation displays to narrow our feature selection.